-This unit is part of the Emergency Care Specialty stream of the Master of Nursing Practice for students who are also employed in a suitable clinical area in partnership with Deakin University.
+This unit is part of the Emergency Care Specialty course nested in the Master of Nursing Practice for students who are also employed in a suitable clinical area in partnership with Deakin University.

-The unit is divided into four distinct modules and covers: assessment and management of patients with a variety of cardiovascular and neurology dysfunctions; care of the elderly critically ill patient and psychosocial aspects of nursing care; advanced electrocardiography concepts; and specialty practice issues in Emergency Care Nursing including mental health, paediatric, gynaecology, and obstetric considerations; and assessment and management of primary care presentations and injuries.
+The unit is designed to prepare nurses for specialty emergency care practice and covers: assessment and therapeutic management of patients with a variety of complex cardiovascular and neurological dysfunctions; advanced electrocardiography concepts; physical, psychosocial and functional care of clinically frail and elderly critically ill and injured patients; and risk management of mental health, paediatric, gynaecological, obstetric, oncology and primary care presentations and injuries.

 Assessment task 1: Presentation (equivalent to 1500 words) 40%

 Assessment task 2: Examination (1.5 hours) 40%

 Assessment task 4: Clinical assessment pass/fail; satisfactory completion of clinical competency hurdles and assessment.